javierriveracastro/betteroll-swade/README.md

 ![skill card](docs/skill_card.png)

-The main difference is the addition of a collapsed skill description and the ability to roll any number of trait dice.
-This is useful for some spells, frenzy attacks, etc...
+The main difference is the addition of a collapsed skill description.

 The result card will show one row of results for each dice.